nick-jonas/assemblejs/README.md

 assemble watch
 ```

-Automaticaly compiles your SASS files on save, lints your Javascript, starts a local Python web-server, and opens your browser pointed to it.
+Automatically compiles your SASS files on save, lints your Javascript, starts a local Python web-server, and opens your browser pointed to it.

 ---

-### Create new View
+### Create new view

 ```bash
 assemble view
 ```

-Creates a Backbone View and Handlebars Template based on a name and description
+Creates a Backbone View and Handlebars Template based on a provided name and description

 ---